johnwilldonicely/LDAS/README.md

 		$ sudo yum install -y R-devel-3.5.2-2.el7.x86_64.rpm
 ```

-- libreoffice - for some LASER scripts, required to convert Excell spreadsheets to CSV files
+- libreoffice - for some scripts, required to convert Excell spreadsheets to CSV files
 	- this example is for a Fedora install using an RPM tarball
 ```
 		$ version=6.3.4